You’re invited to Typeforum 2024! 📣

 quitters21.png

-5. You can pull in sample responses from your typeform to make sure that Zapier is working properly.
+5. You can pull in sample responses from your form to make sure that Zapier is working properly.
 This will also make it easier to set up the connection with ConvertKit later by giving you visual cues via a sample entry.

 quitters22.png